christophergandrud/dpmr/README.md

     - [x] Load data from locally stored data package CSV and return metadata.

+    - [X] Load data from a file/zip file at http/https.

+    + To-do for v0.2

     - [ ] Load inline data from the *datapackage.json* file.

-    - [ ] Load data from a zip file at http.

-    - [ ] Load data from a GitHub repo.
+    - [ ] Load data from a GitHub repo using the GitHub username and repo.

 ## Examples